kumarrohitgithub/pypro/README.md

 # pypro
-Note: This sample doesn't use any authentication token, only available for actors
+Note: This sample doesn't use any authentication token, only available for actors.

+Based on Python and modules used django, djangorestframework

 How to use RestAPI?
 Host : http://20.193.135.123:8000